corestate55/netomox-examples/model_defs/bf_l3trial/README.md

 hagiwara@dev01:~$
 ```

-OR able to use docker-compose
+OR able to use docker-compose using `docker-compose.yml` in cloned sample config repository.

 ```
 agiwara@dev01:~/nwmodel/netomox-examples/model_defs/batfish-test-topology$ docker-compose up -d